-If a seat belt is too short, even when fully extended, your authorized dealer can provide you with a seat belt extender.
+If a seat belt is too short, even when fully extended and when the adjustable upper shoulder belt anchorage (if equipped) is in its lowest position, your authorized dealer can provide you with a seat belt extender.
 This extender should be used only if the existing belt is not long enough.
 When it is not required, remove the extender, and stow it.